CSC510-Team-Wise-Vilkomir-Sykes/Enigma/README.md

 The data for this project is present [here](https://www.kaggle.com/datasets/saurabhshahane/music-dataset-1950-to-2019)

 <h1> Support </h1>
-For any support reach out to spriyad2@ncsu.edu
+For any and all support reach out to spriyad2@ncsu.edu or gwenmason125@ncsu.edu For bug ticket request, use the internal Github ticketing features, or reach out to one of the emails above.